wujy28/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-Advanced&Efficient detects that the given `Record` details are invalid.
+Advanced&Efficient detects that the given record details are invalid.
     * 1c1.
-Advanced&Efficient shows an error message saying the given `Record` details are invalid.
+Advanced&Efficient shows an error message saying the given record details are invalid.
     * 1c2.
-Advanced&Efficient requests for valid `Record` details.
+Advanced&Efficient requests for valid record details.
     * 1c3.
-ED doctor enters the `Record` details.
+ED doctor enters the record details.

-      Steps 1c1-1c3 are repeated until the `Record` details are valid.
+      Steps 1c1-1c3 are repeated until the record details are valid.

       Use case resumes from step 2.

 \
-**Use case: UC09 - Assign a patient to `Department`**
+**Use case: UC09 - Assign a patient to department**

 **MSS**

-1. ED doctor requests to assign a patient to a `Department` by `IC_NUMBER`.
+1. ED doctor requests to assign a patient to a department by their IC number.
-2. Advanced&Efficient assigns the patient to the `Department`.
+2. Advanced&Efficient assigns the patient to the department.

    Use case ends.

 **Extensions**

 * 1a.
-Advanced&Efficient detects that the given `IC_NUMBER` is invalid.
+Advanced&Efficient detects that the given IC number is invalid.
     * 1a1.
-Advanced&Efficient shows an error message saying the given `IC_NUMBER` is invalid.
+Advanced&Efficient shows an error message saying the given IC number is invalid.
     * 1a2.
-Advanced&Efficient requests for valid `IC_NUMBER`.
+Advanced&Efficient requests for valid IC number.
     * 1a3.
-ED doctor enters the `IC_NUMBER`.
+ED doctor enters the IC number.

-      Steps 1a1-1a3 are repeated until the `IC_NUMBER` is valid.
+      Steps 1a1-1a3 are repeated until the IC number is valid.

       Use case resumes from step 2.